WasatchPhotonics/Wasatch.NET/README.md

 # Backlog

-- [ ] cover all API functions
+- [ ] confirm algorithm to convert raw ADC to degrees C
 - [ ] add EEPROM write to WinFormDemo
+- [ ] test with multiple parallel spectrometers
+- [ ] test on more hardware (NIR)
 - [ ] refactor USB calls into Bus abstraction for Bluetooth/Ethernet
-- [ ] test on more hardware (NIR)

 ## Complete

+- [x] cover all API functions
 - [x] perform a sweep for boardType incompatibilities in API calls
 - [x] Doxygen rendered API documentation
 - [x] support writing EEPROM
+- [x] implement "Save" in demo
 - [x] expand GET\_MODEL\_CONFIG to include new pages from OEM API
-- [x] populate more config fields in WinFormDemo
 - [x] post to GitHub
-- [x] implement "Save" in demo

 # Version History